Shamanth-KM/text-to-sql/README.md

   - Run inference on Spider subset
   - Evaluate model responses

----

 ## Evaluation Metrics

 Each generated query is evaluated using:
 - **Exact Match Accuracy** — full string match with the gold SQL.
-- ⚙**Execution Match Accuracy** — same result as the gold query when run on the DB.
+- **Execution Match Accuracy** — same result as the gold query when run on the DB.

 Evaluation results are saved in: